I am assisting my sister sell her property in Maldon. Will the solicitor order the EPC or do I organise this?

-Leasehold Conveyancing in Maldon - Examples of Queries Prior to Purchasing
+Leasehold Conveyancing in Maldon - Examples of Questions you should consider Prior to Purchasing